Why Sleep Really Matters

 Ever wonder why Acupuncturists always inquire about your sleep?
 With every new patient I make it a priority to ask about their quality and quantity of sleep.
-It is important to consider this information even if sleep is not their main issue for coming in (oftent its not even on their radar).

 Sleep is related to Overall Health

 In Traditional Chinese Medicine, the time spent asleep is a time when the body and mind are meant to rest and repair.
 Trouble falling asleep, staying asleep, disrupted sleep or troubled, violent dreams are all indications of possible disruptions in health according to the TCM diagnosis.
 Good sleep is needed to function properly, and there are no shortcuts about it.

 Even if you feel ok and think you naturally do fine on only a few hours of sleep – your body inherently disagrees.
 Signs of this may be showing up as issues related to poor sleep.

 Modern science agrees, and much has been written about the adequate amount of sleep humans need and how this affects our functioning and overall health.
 “If you are operating on less than five hours of sleep for five days in a row, you are actually functioning as if you were legally intoxicated” says Lt Gen. Patricia Horoho, former US Army Surgeon General.

 So whether you are focused on repairing your health, improving fertility, slowing down the aging process or getting a higher quality of energy – sleep quantity and quality must be addressed.

 Unfortunately, the number of hours logged in bed does not always mean a good enough night’s rest.
 Even getting the “recommended” 8 hours of sleep may not be enough, especially if it is only on the weekend or frequently interrupted throughout the night.
 More and more research now shows that interrupted, poor quality sleep is a factor linked to diabetes, chronic fatigue, depression and obesity.